EddyVerbruggen/nativescript-email/README.md

 You can use it to compose emails, edit the draft manually, and send it.

 ## Installation
+Make sure you're running NativeScript 2.3.0 or up.
+Do `npm install -g nativescript` if not.

-Run the following command from the root of your project:
+The run the following command from the root of your project:

 ```
 tns plugin add nativescript-email